What are the options for women before treatment?

 While ovarian cancer is frequently treated by hysterectomy and removal of both ovaries, early stages can sometimes be safely treated by removal of the affected ovary only.

-In-Vitro Fertilization followed by cryopreservation (freezing) of the fertilized eggs can provide an opportunity to have a pregnancy after treatment for the cancer is completed.
+In-vitro fertilization followed by cryopreservation (freezing) of the fertilized eggs can provide an opportunity to have a pregnancy after treatment for the cancer is completed.
 This procedure involves treatment with fertility drugs to cause development of multiple eggs.
-The eggs are retrieved under light anesthesia and fertilized with the partner’s sperm then frozen.
+The eggs are retrieved under light anesthesia and fertilized with the partner’s sperm and then frozen.
 The whole procedure requires two to four weeks and is, of course, only an option for women with a partner (although use of a sperm donor is possible).

 Cryopreservation of Unfertilized Eggs:

 Women who do not have a partner can still go through an IVF cycle and freeze unfertilized eggs.
 Unfortunately, freezing unfertilized eggs is still relatively new and has much lower success rate.
-The current success rate is about 1% per egg so that, it 12-15 eggs were produced and harvested, the chance of achieving a pregnancy at some point in the future would be 12-15%.
+The current success rate is about 1% per egg so that, it 12-15 eggs were produced and harvested, the chance of achieving a pregnancy at some point in the future would be 12 percent to 15 percent.
 This is an active area of research and it is hoped that this success rate will improve in the future.